Guiorgy/MqttSql/Extractor/README.md

 static readonly string Service = "MqttSql.exe";
  ```

+ If any of the file names are changed, you'll need to remove the old file from the `Solution Explorer`, add the new file and change the `Build Action` in the `Properties` to `Embedded Resource`.

+ If a different .Net runtime was used to build MqttSql, then first repeat the step above and after modify the next line with the apropriate version:

+ `if (dotnetinfo == null || !dotnetinfo.Contains("3.1.21"))`

  Build the project.

 ## Installation

  Just run the executable as admin.
-Alternatively, you may pass the path to the target directory as the first argument from the command line.
+Alternatively, you may pass the path to the target directory as the first argument from the command line, for example:

+ `.\Extractor.exe C:\MqttSql`

 ## MIT License